Department of Curriculum and Instruction

 At least 9 hours of history electives must be at the 400-level.

-High School Education – All Areas of Science and Mathematics
+Secondary Education – All Areas of Science and Mathematics

-Programs leading to grades (6-12) certification in biology, chemistry, physics, general science, and mathematics are offered in conjunction with the College of Arts and Sciences and the School of Engineering as part of the UABTeach program.
-The UABTeach program is an innovative program modeled after the national UTeach program developed at the University of Texas at Austin.
+Programs leading to grades (6-12) Class B certification in biology, chemistry, physics, general science, and mathematics are offered in conjunction with the College of Arts and Sciences and the School of Engineering as part of the UABTeach program.
+UABTeach is an innovative program modeled after the national UTeach program developed at the University of Texas at Austin.
 The aim of this program is to produce well prepared teachers of mathematics and the sciences within a 4-year period and to increase the number of teachers in the STEM (science, technology, engineering, and mathematics) disciplines.
-The UABTeach program requires a major in an academic field such as biology, chemistry, engineering, mathematics, etc. The program requires several innovative and intensive education courses aimed at preparing teachers for grades 6-12 and leading to Class B teacher certification.
+The UABTeach program requires a major in an academic field such as biology, chemistry, engineering, mathematics, etc. The program requires several innovative and intensive education courses aimed at preparing teachers for teaching grades 6-12 and leading to Class B teacher certification.
 The academic majors are housed within the appropriate departments within the College of Arts and Sciences and the School of Engineering.
 Students should contact their CAS or Engineering advisors for advising on their major.
-Information on the Education components of the program can be found by contacting the Office of Student Services, Education Building, Suite #232, Phone: (205) 934-7530.
-For more information contact Paulette Evans at pgevans@uab.edu or visit the website at www.uab.edu/uabteach.
+Information on the Education components of the program can be found by contacting the Office of Student Services, Phone: (205) 934-7530.
+For more information contact Dr. Paulette Evans at pgevans@uab.edu or visit the website at www.uab.edu/uabteach.

 Core Curriculum Mathematics, Biology, Chemistry, General Science, Physics